Lay3rLabs/telegram-payments/docs/Telegram.md

 1. Each user can have their own private group with the bots, improving privacy and security.
 2. Bots can be added programmatically, improving usability.
+3. Groups can be created and deleted automatically

 However, this requires setting up a real user account tied to a personal phone number and is out of scope for the hackathon.

-At scale, due to the restrictions Telegram places on this approach, it may be necessary to have multiple user accounts (and phone numbers) to create groups for new users due to rate restrictions.
+At scale, due to the restrictions Telegram places on this approach, it may be necessary to have multiple user accounts (and phone numbers) to create groups for new users due to rate restrictions and/or coordinate with Telegram business offerings to ensure smooth operation.